My husband and I just celebrated our 38th wedding anniversary, and I am revved at what the Lord is doing in my heart and his!

 If you knew the worldly entanglements we brought into our marriage, you would have never given us a chance, but with God all things are possible!
 And, we continue to be a work in progress!

 There were times (and I’m sure will be more) that the hard work to keep the relationship thriving seemed futile.

-As I look back I am shocked at how much I needed to be humbled in areas of pride and selfishness, but looking forward, I see so much more weeding and pruning.
+As I look back I am shocked at how much I needed to be humbled in areas of pride and selfishness, but looking ahead, I see so much more hard work of weeding and pruning.
 There is an acute awareness that I need a deeper ‘fear of the Lord’ for in it there is the wisdom and understanding needed to finish well.

 “Why do you see the speck that is in your brother’s eye, but do not notice the log that is in your own eye?” ~Matthew 7: 3

-We went to the Cheesecake Factory and had an amazing time of reminiscence and looking both back and ahead at what the Lord has done and is doing with His clay!
+We went to the Cheesecake Factory and had an almost reverent time of looking back and looking ahead with anticipation at what the Lord has done and is doing with His clay!